 Lecture/Lab Quizzes:

-Students will be required to complete quizzes at the beginning of lecture and lab on each topic in the course every week on Friday.
-Students are to refer to the Lecture/Lab Guide for instructions on chapter readings and corresponding quizzes (on myClass).
+Students will be required to complete quizzes (on myClass) on each topic in the course every week.
+Students are to refer to the Lecture/Lab Guide for instructions on chapter readings and corresponding online quizzes.

 Case Study: